Nucleosynthesis of elements in gamma ray bursts engines: Conclusions

-The main difference between our results and those of \citet{2004ApJ...614..847F} and also \citet{2004ApJ...603..611S} is resulting from our model of the accretion disk and detailed treatment of its microphysics, that follows the equation of state discussed in detail \citet{2007ApJ...664.1011J}.
-In the resulting structure of the disk below $\sim 10$ $r_{g}$, we have more neutron rich material and the ratio of free neutrons to protons exceeds $n_{n}/n_{p}=10$ at the inner disk region for $\dot M = 0.1 M_{\odot}/s$.
+The main difference among our work, those of \citet{2004ApJ...614..847F} and those of \citet{2004ApJ...603..611S} results from our model of the accretion disk and detailed treatment of its microphysics, which follows the equation of state discussed in detail in \citet{2007ApJ...664.1011J}.
+In the resulting structure of the disk below $\sim 10$ $r_{g}$, we have more neutron-rich material, and the ratio of free neutrons to protons exceeds $n_{n}/n_{p}=10$ at the inner disk region for $\dot M = 0.1 M_{\odot}/s$.
 Outward of $\sim 50$ $r_{g}$, the disk is proton rich.
-For higher accretion rate, this neutron rich region is shifted outward, to $ > 100 r_{g}$, while at the inner edge we have $n_{n}/n_{p} \approx 3$.
-The electron fraction profiles in our models have the same qualitative trends as the other authors have found, and saturate at $Y_{e}=0.5$ at the outer disk edge, while decrease inwards to $Y_{e} \sim 0.1$ due to electron capture.
-Overall, our profiles are somewhat below those found by \citet{2004ApJ...614..847F}.
+For a higher accretion rate, this neutron rich region is shifted outward to $ > 100 r_{g}$, while we have $n_{n}/n_{p} \approx 3$ at the inner edge .
+The electron fraction profiles in our models have the same qualitative trends as the other authors have found and saturate at $Y_{e}=0.5$ at the outer disk edge, while they decrease inward to $Y_{e} \sim 0.1$ due to electron capture.
+Overall, our profiles are below those found by \citet{2004ApJ...614..847F}.
 We also find a small bump with $Y_{e}\sim 0.7$ around the radius 160-250 $r_{g}$, depending on accretion rate, located where most of the Helium is synthesized.
-Another small bump, where the electron fraction locally rises to $Y_{e} \sim 0.2$, is found for high accretion rate of $\dot M = 1.0 M_{\odot}/s$.
+Another small bump, where the electron fraction locally rises to $Y_{e} \sim 0.2$, is found for high-accretion rate of $\dot M = 1.0 M_{\odot}/s$.